-In our one, two and three-day courses, which we conduct at technical and trade conferences as well as at private on-site classes, we will frequently be asked about particular technology trends and their impact on current design undertakings.
-Of late, a number of these questions have focused on how the use of PCI Express (also known as PCIe) at higher frequencies impacts layer changing vias.
+In our one, two and three-day courses, which we conduct at technical and trade conferences as well as at private on-site classes, we will frequently be asked about particular technology trends and their impact on current designs.
+Of late, a number of these questions have focused on how the use of PCI Express (also known as PCIe) at higher frequencies impacts signals that change layers through vias.
+Limits on the number of vias in PCIe generations are well-known, but the effects of stubs and distributed parasitics are more difficult to see and are not often discussed.

 This article will address layer-changing vias, which transpires with them relative to capacitance and how they can be best designed to avoid signal degradation.
-First, we will describe the various types of vias, the speeds where layer-changing vias started to cause problems, and the overview of the different kinds of PCIe implementations.
+First, we will describe the various types of vias, the role of vias in PCIe layout, the speeds where layer-changing vias started to cause problems, and the overview of the different kinds of PCIe implementations.
 Later we will address how to solve the signal degradation issues associated with layer-changing vias.
 It will also explain how we used back drilling to solve the problem of getting a signal across two very thick PCBs without degrading it from loss or via reflections.

 There are several appurtenant factors to keep in mind about vias relative to the topic of this article.
 They include:

-The design/signal performance challenges associated with layer-changing vias started to occur once we got to speeds of 10 GB/s.
+The design/signal performance challenges associated with blind vias in PCIe routing started to occur once we got to speeds of 10 GB/s.
 The issue was first presented a few years ago at DesignCon because several product developers experienced many failures.
 In some cases, the problems described in this article can occur at much lower data rates.

 The things to remember about layer-changing vias include:

 The graphics which illustrate the foregoing are described below.
-The equivalent circuit of vias in a transmission line is shown in Figure 1.
-These loss curves are for two 8” (20 cm) traces with 12 mils (.3 mm) drilled vias at each end.
+The insertion loss on a transmission line with PCIe signals traversing vias is shown in Figure 1.
+These loss curves are for two 8” (20 cm) traces with 12 mils (.3 mm) drilled blind vias at each end.

 Here, the red loss curve is for an eight-inch trace on L14 of a 16-layer PCB with the signal injected and measured on L1.
 The blue curve is for a trace on L3 with the signal injected and measured on L1.

-Figure 3 contains the TDR results for two different layer-changing vias.
+Figure 3 shows TDR results for two different blind vias as they change layers.
 On the left is the TDR result for the trace traveling from L9 to L10 in a 22-layer PCB.

 With the signal on the right side, when the signal travels, the via's parasitic capacitance is spread along its length (the inductance), and the via is negligible.
 On the left is the TDR result for the trace traveling between L9 to L10 in a 22-layer PCB.
 Here, the signal travels over only part of the via and the capacitance.
 That is not included in the path that (part of the via that is hanging down) forms the low pass filter and the frequencies can be blocked along with other similar vias.